NCIEVS/evsrestapi-client-SDK/doc/SPARQL.md

 run against terminologies loaded from RDF (e.g. /terminologies entries with metadata.loader == 'rdf').

+## SPARQL Prefixes

 These endpoints have been designed so that users do not have to worry about prefixes or graph names.
 Those features are handled seamlessly in the background.
 API calls that return terminology metadata will provide information about the namespace prefixes that are used with queries for that terminology so you can properly use prefixes in your queries.
+There is also a /sparql/{terminology}/prefixes endpoint that will produce the default prefixes used by a particular terminology.

+If you do want or need to declare your own prefixes, you may also do so and then pass a prefixes=true query parameter along with the call

 There are two ways to pass SPARQL queries